Riley RM: Riley RMD

-This new body was first displayed in October 1948 at London's Earls Court Motor Show.
+This model was first displayed in October 1948 at London's Earls Court Motor Show.

 Riley RME

-Released in 1952, the RME was an improved RMA.
-It still used the 1.5 L four and featured a fully hydraulic braking system.
-The body had an enlarged rear window with curved glass.
-To improve acceleration the rear axle ratio was changed from 4.89:1 to 5.125:1.
+Launched in 1952, the RME was an improved RMA.
+It uses the same 1.5 L four-cylinder engine, and has a fully hydraulic braking system.
+The body has a larger rear window, with curved glass.
+To improve acceleration, the rear axle ratio was changed from 4.89:1 to 5.125:1.

-When the 2.5 L (2443 cc) car ended production in October 1953 a switch to no running boards was amongst many updates to the RME including wholly new shaped front mudguards.
+When the 2.5 L (2443 cc) RMF ended production in October 1953, many details of the RME were revised.
+These included dispensing with running boards, and introducing entirely re-shaped front mudguards.

-Produced from 1952, it was discontinued in 1955 and ultimately its place in the range went in 1957 to the much shorter and unrelated, intended but unused, replacement for the Morris Minor — Riley One-Point-Five also sold as Wolseley 1500, Morris Major and the Austin Lancer.
+The RME was discontinued in 1955.
+It was succeeded in 1957 by the Riley One-Point-Five, which had been designed as a replacement for the Morris Minor, but never launched as such.
+This is a BMC design, unrelated to the RM series.
+It is much shorter than the RME, and was also badge-engineered as the Wolseley 1500, and in Australia as the Morris Major and Austin Lancer.